 Sleep apnea is a life-threatening condition in which your breathing stops for several seconds while you sleep.
 You may not wake up or be aware of it, though it may happen hundreds of times a night.
-People with sleep apnea are at an increased risk for heart attack, stroke, mood disorders, and many other potentially fatal illnesses—they are even at an increased risk for serious car accidents.
+People are at an increased risk for heart attack, stroke, mood disorders, and many other potentially fatal illnesses—they are even at an increased risk for serious car accidents.
 Fortunately, sleep apnea treatment improves your sleep, improves your health, and reduces your risk.

 Understanding Sleep Apnea

-Central Sleep Apnea is a less common form of sleep apnea, affecting far fewer sleep apnea sufferers than does OSA.
+Central Sleep Apnea is a less common form of sleep apnea, affecting far fewer sufferers than does OSA.
 In central sleep apnea, breathing stops because your brain stops sending the breathe command to your body.

 Because you stop breathing while you sleep, you may not notice them.
 About 70% of obstructive sleep apnea sufferers snore.
 Your co-sleeper may notice your snoring and notice that it stops in a choking sound.
 Whether or not you snore, you should look for these symptoms and related conditions: